Students Applying for Fall 2022

 We know that as a result of COVID-19, you may have experienced changes and/or disruptions to your academic plan.
 We hope that the FAQs below will help you as you prepare to apply to Fordham.

-Beginning with the fall 2021 entering class, Fordham University will make standardized admissions tests—the SAT and ACT—optional for a two-year period, at the end of which the University will revisit the policy.
+No. Beginning with the Fall 2021 entering class, Fordham University made standardized tests —the SAT and ACT—optional for a two-year period, at the end of which the University will revisit the policy.
 Read more about Fordham's test-optional policy.

 How will changes to my high school program be viewed by the Committee?